html-graph/html-graph.github.io/content/transformable-viewport.md

 ## Transformable Viewport

-To enable the built-in transformable viewport, call the `setUserTransformableViewport` method on `CanvasBuilder`.
+To enable the built-in transformable viewport, call the `enableUserTransformableViewport` method on `CanvasBuilder`.

 {{< code lang="javascript">}}
-const canvas = new CanvasBuilder() .setUserTransformableViewport()
+const canvas = new CanvasBuilder() .enableUserTransformableViewport()
   .build();
 {{< /code >}}